Parbelaez/p1-html-css/README.md

 ### index.html -landing page-

-I chose to use a tiling system in the index to be similar to a mobile app, with an icon, title, catch phrase, and a brief description.
-And, that's the main reason behind the des¡cision to use a back to menu button, instead of a list of links.
+I chose to use a tiling system in the index to be similar to a mobile app, with an icon, title, catchphrase, and a brief description.
+And, that's the main reason behind the decision to use a back-to-menu button, instead of a list of links.

-The footer is composed as well of icons of my normally used social networks the could help the user knowing more about my work.
+The footer is composed as well of icons of my normally used social networks that could help the user know more about my work.

 ### Engineering